 The appliance is easy to wear and clean.
 Dr. Rockey takes necessary measurements of your mouth and teeth to ensure a comfortable fit.

-If you can’t get good-quality sleep because of snoring, schedule a diagnostic evaluation for sleep-disordered breathing conditions by calling South County Sleep Solutions today.
+If you can’t get good-quality sleep because of snoring, schedule a diagnostic evaluation for sleep-disordered breathing conditions by calling the office nearest you today.